 THE GOLDEN AGE OF POST CARDS

-Postcards were also providing a snapshot into the world and of its people in an age when the public had little access to pictures.
-In the 1890’s no more than 30 percent of all advertising contained illustrations.
-This absence of imagery was not so much a lack of appetite as an inability to obtain.
-The desire for imagery seems to be a natural human trait that cannot be completely explained by reason alone.
-Only the ability to produce and procure need be added to the mix.
-The new distribution systems available for postcards played a major roll in their growing popularity.
+The new distribution systems made available for postcards played a major role in their growing popularity.
 Photographers representing printers would cross the country capturing views of many different places, both obscure and well known.
 They then made deals with proprietors to sell these local view cards through their local stores.
-German print houses set up offices in large American cities to help process orders.
+German printing houses even set up offices in large American cities to help process orders.
 Anyone could send in a photograph to a printer for a mail-order postcard contract.
-Many postcard outlets such as pharmacies, stationers, and five & dimes suddenly became publishers.
+Many small pharmacies, stationers, and five & dimes suddenly became postcard publishers.
 This allowed nearly every small town resident to find some cards representing their community, something that no longer holds true today.
 While postcards tended to capture that which a community saw as its civic achievements, many obscure aspects of these times also found their way onto cards in an attempt to satiate the public’s thirst.

-As postcard sales shot up into the hundreds of millions certain trends among their purchasers became apparent.
-Of those that were mailed a good portion were sent from one collector to another not as correspondence but an exchange.
-When not done between friends it could take place between members of a postcard club that operated like a pen-pal service.
+As postcard sales shot up into the hundreds of millions, certain trends among their consumers became apparent.
+Of those that were mailed a good portion were sent from one collector to another, not as correspondence but as an equal exchange.
+When not sent between friends these exchanges could take place between members of a postcard club that operated in a similar manner to a pen-pal service.
 In this way it was possible to acquire cards from faraway places without ever having to travel.
-The messages relayed on many other cards were often practical and strait forward that usually concerned travel arrangements.
+The messages relayed on many other cards were often practical and strait forward, usually relaying travel arrangements.
 Some publishers took advantage of this audience on the move by providing interesting cards where boxes could just be mark off or lines filled in with a minimal of fuss.
 The vast majority of postcards however seem to carry messages about nothing of any particular importance.
-There will be complaints about the weather or the senders health, a brief comment on something seen, or even just a simple hello.
-From all this small talk that is barely worth the price of a penny stamp we can ascertain that the purpose of most mailed postcards was not to convey a message but to connect to another person.
-Postcards became a tool through which people could reenforce social and personal bonds as circumstances put more and more physical space between them./font>
+There were common complaints about the weather or the sender’s health, a brief comment on something seen, or even just a simple hello.
+From all this written small talk that is barely worth the price of a penny stamp, we can ascertain that the purpose of most mailed postcards was not to convey a message but to connect to another person.
+Postcards became a tool through which people could reinforce social and personal bonds as circumstances put more and more physical space between them./font>

-Great Britain was the first Country to issue divided back postcards in 1902 followed by France and Germany.
+Great Britain was the first Country to issue divided back postcards in 1902 soon followed by France and Germany.
 This quickly led to a sharp increase in card sales, even though the new format caused problems with dispatching cards overseas.
-To keep in step with Europe the United States released new postal regulations on March 1, 1907 that divided the back of postcards in half, the left side for a message, the right for postage and address.
-This date is often referred to as the birth of the modern postcard for it created the same format that we use today.
+To keep in step with Europe the United States released new postal regulations on March 1, 1907 that divided the back of its postcards in half, the left side for a message, the right for postage and address.
+This date is often referred to as the birth of the modern postcard, for it created the same card format that we use today.
 On some of the earliest cards of this period the dividing line is left of center often accompanied by printed instructions of what could be written and where.
-The most obvious affect of this new measure is that it allowed an image to take up the entire front side of a card, though some publishers still maintained a small border tab for a few more years.
-Older cards also continued to be used, often seen with a hand drawn line dividing the back.
-The advantage to contemporary collectors is that most people of the period stopped writing messages across the card’s image.
+The most obvious effect of this new measure is that it allowed an image to take up the entire front side of a card, though some publishers still maintained a small border tab for a few more years.
+Older cards also continued to be used, often seen with a hand drawn dividing line down their back.
+The advantage to collectors was that most people of the period stopped writing long messages across the card’s image.

-Cheap reproductions produced through halftone printing and the more expensive gravures were both techniques that produced images through the accumulation of many small markings, text printed with these techniques tend to look fuzzy.
-To solve this problem the text on most cards were printed in letterset during a second printing run was also often made to place text on top of an image.
-As more undivided back cards started assuming the form of full bleeds many began printing their titles exclusively on their backs where single colored solid tones were suitable.
-The greater available space on a card’s back side led to ever increasing amounts of narrative being added alongside the title.
-Although short narratives have found their way onto the backs of postcards since private mailing cards, this form became more common in the 1930’s and is still prevalent today.
+Cheap reproductions produced through halftone printing and the more expensive gravures were both techniques that produced images through the accumulation of many small markings.
+Text printed with these techniques tends to look fuzzy, and so the back of most cards was printed in letterset.
+A second printing run was also often made to place text on top of an image.
+As more undivided back cards started assuming the form of full bleeds, many began printing their titles exclusively on their backs.
+The greater space available on a card’s back side led to ever increasing amounts of narrative being added alongside the title.
+Although short narratives have found their way onto the backs of postcards since the days of private mailing cards, this format became more common in the 1930’s and is still prevalent today.

 Most early real photo postcards were made through contact printing because the gaslight papers they used were too slow for the enlarging process.
-Since contact printing did not utilize photo easels, commercially made masks were available in different forms to create a white writing tab or decorative border on the photo’s surface.
+Since contact printing did not utilize photo easels, commercially made masks were available in different shapes and designs to create a white tab or decorative border around the photograph to write a message.
 Amateurs rarely would spend money for these commercial products and improvised their own.
 This method was not only cumbersome, it meant loosing part of the image, and few went through this trouble.
 After the divided back postcard was authorized in 1907 real photos became more popular for there was now a place to write a message other than on the photograph itself.
 Masks would continue to be used, but mostly for creative purposes.

-Ever since the advent of the exposition card, postcards have been sold in sets.
+Since the advent of the exposition card, postcards have been sold in sets.
 It was easy to provide them with a uniform look because many cards could easily be printed at the same time from a single large plate or stone.
 The driving force behind sets however was simply to get consumers to buy more cards.
-It was only in the years following the private mailing card they would be widely produced as a marketing ploy.
-Not only were cards issued around themes such as state capitols, historic figures, or presidents, they were also issued for view-cards of cities and tourist attractions on view-cards.
-They were often sold wrapped or in an envelope, or even sometimes in thin cardboard boxes so that the complete series could not be broken up until purchased.
-Few of these sets exceeded six to twelve cards though sets of over a hundred cards are known.
+It was only in the years following the private mail card that this trend was widely used as a marketing ploy.
+Not only were cards issued around themes such as state capitols, famous people, or presidents, they were also issued for view-cards of cities and tourist attractions.
+They were often sold wrapped or in an envelope, or sometimes even boxed, so the series could not be broken up until purchased.
+Few of these sets exceeded twelve cards though sets of over a hundred cards are known.
 Retailers were also creative and would often bundle postcards into their own sets to increase sales and move out those cards that sold poorly.

-Many of the card sets produced for hotels and resorts attempted to capture the wide range of imagery capturing the various aspects of that place that would be experienced by the guest to that establishment.
-This often meant that some mundane images were included in a set just to balance out the subject matter.
-This also allowed cards that may not have normally had enough appeal to sell on their own to be sold anyway as part of a set.
+Many of the sets produced for hotels and resorts have a wide range of imagery capturing the various aspects of that place that would be experienced by the tourist or visitor.
+This may mean that some mundane images might be included just to balance out the subjects.
+In this way cards that may not normally have enough appeal to sell are sold anyway for they are part of a set.
 This all or nothing approach brought in more money for everyone at the receiving end of the sale.
-But even cards that may have once been admired due to a personal connection to a place when first purchased can now seem to be out of place curiosities when sold individually to the modern collector.
-With most early sets now broken up there is a vast array of individual generic looking driveways, entranceways, and lobbies that when seen out of context can make one wonder why they were ever made.
+But even cards that may have once been admired due to the personal connection to a place when first purchased, now seem to be out of place curiosities when sold individually to the modern collector.
+With most early sets now broken up there are a vast array of generic looking driveways, entranceways, and lobbies available that make one wonder why they were ever made.

 While mass consumerism began to take hold of the nation in the latter half of the 19th century, it was in full swing by the beginning of the 20th.
-Vacations and trips were not just taken; they had become a marketed commodity.
+Vacations and trips were not just taken; they had become a competitive marketed commodity.
 Railroads in particular made efforts to associate travel to the locations they serviced, with becoming a better Citizen.
 Lacking the multilayered history of Europe, Americans had long connected their identity to this country’s vast landscape and its scenic wonders.
 With the frontier largely tamed the landscape was now easily approachable, where the tourist could act out nationalist fantasies in a safe controlled setting.
-The subjugated Native Americans could also be romanticized and cast as objects of tourist interest.
-Tourism was largely oriented away from the South so not to have to deal with uncomfortable realities around race when creating regional mythologies surrounding the founding fathers and the pioneer spirit.
-Much of America depicted on view-cards were not ordinary slices of life, but carefully selected compositions designed to present the Country within a particular set of ideals, just as tourist destinations were chosen to reinforce national identity.
+Subjugated Native Americans could also now be romanticized and cast as objects of tourist interest.
+Tourism was largely oriented away from the South so not to have to deal with uncomfortable realities around race, and it focused instead on creating regional mythologies surrounding the founding fathers and the pioneer spirit.
+Much of America depicted on view-cards were not the ordinary slices of life they seem to be, but carefully selected compositions designed to present the Country within a particular set of ideals, just as tourist destinations were chosen to reinforce national identity.
 Tourism as a whole creates an insulating bubble from which we can view other peoples and places without leaving the comfort of our own beliefs and habits.
-Postcards depict not so much how we live but how we define others and ourselves.
+Postcards do not depict how we live as much as how we define others and ourselves.

-An American Queen Anne Style was adopted for many of grand hotels in the 1880’s to avoid a provincial look.
-With the closing of the West at the turn of the century, the American wilderness took on a popular romanticism to an extent previously unseen and hiking, camping, and hunting passed from a way of life to become recreational activities.
-The new grand hotels captured this spirit in the Arts & Crafts style and by borrowing motifs from Spanish missions to the Swiss chalet.
-This represented a growing confidence in an American identity while at the same time being part of an effort to define that very identity.
-The images chosen for postcards also centered on this new romanticism for purposes of commercial self promotion but they to greatly helped define America in the public’s eye.
-While this Country’s Spanish and Native American heritage was incorporated into the Nation’s identity far beyond hotel design and the postcards they sold, members of those the communities remained unwanted in the society.
+Even though this Country’s Spanish and Native American heritage was incorporated into the national myth, far beyond hotel design and the postcards they sold, members of those same communities remained unwanted in the society.
 Their existence was largely hidden on postcards except when the need arose to provide local color for tourists.
 Postcards were helping to rewrite history to conform to the needs of the tourist industry.
 Grand hotels allowed visitors to travel far from home without leaving behind the luxuries of city living; likewise this environment could provide for a rich exotic experience but with insurance against having to actually mingle with members of another class or race.
 Residing at a grand hotel was not just for relaxation or health concerns; it provided a way of confirming one’s social status by being seen at the right place with only the right people.